Alison’s Adventures British Columbia: Wild Heartbdeaton2022-02-17T22:23:45-04:00

 There are four main elements of survival: shelter, water, fire and food.
 While prepping for Naked and Afraid I was confident that I could build/weave shelter, hopefully find fresh water or pick coconuts, and use primitive fishing and hunting skills.
 BUT I felt very rusty when it came to making fire by friction.
 Growing up global, we always prided ourselves on making sure matches, lighters or fire starters were handy as many of our adventures were high in Himalayas where fire leaps up the scale in survival importance.

-A week before I set off to the Maldives to survive on the Island From Hell for almost a month, I was running around my home sweet grass shack in Hawaii rubbing together every stick I could find with hopes of creating fire – nothing was successful!
+A week before I set off to the Maldives to survive on the Island From Hell for almost a month, I was running around my home sweet treehouse in Hawaii rubbing together every stick I could find with hopes of creating fire – nothing was successful!
 My parents said I should go surf and clear my mind and it would “come to me.”
 Even though I was overwhelmed with frustration, they are usually right so I set off for a surf, and as I was paddling out a girl paddled near me and asked if I was ok – I must have looked pretty distraught – and, without thinking, I immediately blurted out

 “No, I can’t make fire!”